Implement virtual network traffic routing

 Virtual network: Specify when you want to override the default routing within a virtual network.

-Internet: Specify when you want to explicitly route traffic destined to an address prefix to the Internet, or if you want traffic destined for Azure services with public IP addresses kept within the Azure backbone network.
+Internet: Specify when you want to explicitly route traffic destined to an address prefix to the Internet.

 Configure User-defined routes

 • The subnets are Frontend, DMZ, and Backend.
-In the DMZ subnet, there is a network virtual appliance (NVA).
+In the DMZ subnet, there's a network virtual appliance (NVA).
 NVAs are VMs that help with network functions like routing and firewall optimization.

 • You want to ensure all traffic from the Frontend subnet goes through the NVA to the Backend subnet.